Grandma's oven temperature guides will help to determine proper oven temperatures and baking times, and help to answer

 What's a slow oven?
 How does the temperature of a moderate oven compare to a fast oven?
 And how on earth do you test for doneness?

-These are some of the questions most often asked when readers begin baking with Grandma's old fashioned recipes.
+These are some of the questions most often asked when readers begin baking with Grandma's dessert recipes.
 But, don't worry, everything's covered below.

-You'll find old fashioned oven temperature conversions are often needed when baking, because the old fashioned baking recipes originated in the 1800s and early 1900s when wood stoves were common in household kitchens.
+You'll find oven temperature conversions are often needed when baking, because Grandma's old fashioned dessert recipes originated in the 1800s and early 1900s when wood stoves were common in household kitchens.

 Maintaining an even oven temperature when cooking with wood required know-how, constant vigilance, and a ready supply of firewood.

 Likely you'll have noticed that most vintage recipes do not specify exact oven temperatures and baking times, but simply suggested using a slow, moderate, or fast oven.
-That's because very few of the old wood stove ovens had temperature gauges.
+That's because very few kitchen stove ovens had temperature gauges.

-On Mom's old kitchen cook stove, there was simply an ornamental metal trim piece on the oven door that you briefly touched to judge whether the oven was hot enough and ready for baking.
+On Mom's old cook stove, there was simply an ornamental metal trim piece on the oven door that you briefly touched with your fingertips to judge whether the oven was hot enough and ready for baking.

-Experience and the occasional burnt fingertip taught you when the oven was hot enough.
-But, the temperature of the oven varied with the strength of the fire, so Mom always had to test for doneness while baking.
+Experience and the occasional burnt finger taught you when the oven was hot enough.
+But, the temperature of the oven also varied with the strength of the fire, so Mom ALWAYS needed to test for doneness while baking.

-Instructions on how to convert oven temperatures, and the approximate wood stove oven temperatures for baking are provided below to assist you in obtaining good baking results with a modern-day oven.
+Instructions on how to convert oven temperatures, and the approximate wood stove oven temperatures for baking are provided below to help you obtain good baking results with a modern-day oven.